 Thibaut Olivier is one of three French brothers (Maxime, Rodolphe and Thibaut) who are amongst the top Brazilian jiu jitsu competitors in Europe.
-Thibaut Olivier has represented France all around the world, medalling in important tournaments such as the European Championships, the World Pro Cup trials and NAGA, while the Olivier brothers have also founded one of the top academies in France, the Gokudo, which is affiliated with the Checkmat BJJ academy.
+Thibaut Olivier has represented France all around the world, earning medals in important tournaments such as the IBJJF European Open Championship, the UAEJJF Abu Dhabi World Pro Trials and NAGA.
+The Olivier brothers have also founded one of the top academies in France, the Gokudo, while Thibaut has also coached the “Cercle Tissier”.

 Thibaut Olivier Jiu Jitsu